 For best results, use your Vitamin C in the AM with your SPF to boost the efficacy of the SPF.
 Vitamin C is well tolerated by most skin types but can be drying so it’s important to choose a formula that works for your skin type.
 Consult an expert before use if your skin is sensitised.

 Hyaluronic acid rehydrates and retexturizes dry ageing skin by absorbing into the skin and attracting water molecules towards it.
 These molecules work well on the surface of the skin to draw moisture to the surface, creating a plump, smooth appearance to the skin.
 When injected into the skin (via cosmetic fillers), Hyaluronic acid encourages the production of collagen, promoting its anti-aging effects internally.
 Hyaluronic acid is suitable for all skin types and should be applied after your Vitamin C has been applied and absorbed for best results.

-Sleep!
 When we sleep our bodies repair themselves.
 During this reparative state, our bodies produce a human growth hormone that is essential to collagen formation.
 When we don’t sleep well this process is interrupted and we don’t receive the nightly repairs we need.
-So it’s official you can dream your way to a youthful complexion.
+So it’s official.
+You can dream your way to a youthful complexion.

 If you'd like help building a routine with one of our licensed skincare experts to suit your exact skin needs, you can start your skin consultation here.

 Complete our quick quiz, then book a free video call or upload photos.